ghdl/ghdl/doc/using/InvokingGHDL.rst

   ..
 ATTENTION::
     Sensitivity lists of clocked processes (``rising_edge`` / ``falling_edge`` / ``'event``)
-    are not checked! ``-Wsynthesis`` checks only sensitivity lists of combinatorial processes and latches!
+    are not checked! ``-Wsensitivity`` checks only sensitivity lists of combinatorial processes and latches!

 .. option:: --warn-body